vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ### Approximate Steps in The Agency Loop
 OODA loop and Polya describe approximately similar steps that could be called steps of an agency loop.
 Those are presented below with few inspirational quotes.
+It is amusing that one can find a relevant quote for each step just in Proverbs 16.

 #### Understand and Orient
 What should the future look like?
 How do you know which way?

+> Commit your work to the Lord, and your plans will be established.
+(Proverbs 16:3)

 An autonomous agent must be capable of finding their direction wherever they find themselves.
 Because we live in a complex, dynamic environment, there is no fine-grained, faithful, and particular map out there just for you.